Uemerson/go-roadmap/going-deeper/context/README.md

 In this example, we create a context with a timeout of 2 seconds using `context.WithTimeout()`.
 We then open a connection to a PostgreSQL database using the `sql.Open()` function.
 When executing the database query with `db.QueryContext()`, the context ensures that the operation will be canceled if it exceeds the specified timeout.

+# Best Practices for Using Context

+When working with context in Golang, it is essential to follow some best practices to ensure efficient and reliable concurrency management.

+## Implementing Best Practices for Context Usage

+Here are some best practices to consider:

+1. Pass Context Explicitly: Always pass the context as an explicit argument to functions or goroutines instead of using global variables.
+This makes it easier to manage the context’s lifecycle and prevents potential data races.

+2. Use context.TODO(): If you are unsure which context to use in a particular scenario, consider using `context.TODO()`.
+However, make sure to replace it with the appropriate context later.

+3. Avoid Using context.Background(): Instead of using `context.Background()` directly, create a specific context using `context.WithCancel()` or `context.WithTimeout()` to manage its lifecycle and avoid resource leaks.

+4. Prefer Cancel Over Timeout: Use `context.WithCancel()` for cancellation when possible, as it allows you to explicitly trigger cancellation when needed. `context.WithTimeout()` is more suitable when you need an automatic cancellation mechanism.

+5. Keep Context Size Small: Avoid storing large or unnecessary data in the context.
+Only include the data required for the specific operation.

+6. Avoid Chaining Contexts: Chaining contexts can lead to confusion and make it challenging to manage the context hierarchy.
+Instead, propagate a single context throughout the application.

+7. Be Mindful of Goroutine Leaks: Always ensure that goroutines associated with a context are properly closed or terminated to avoid goroutine leaks.

 # Reference(s)

 [The Complete Guide to Context in Golang: Efficient Concurrency Management](https://medium.com/@jamal.kaksouri/the-complete-guide-to-context-in-golang-efficient-concurrency-management-43d722f6eaea)